mutagen-d/socket.io-proxy/README.md

 - Make sure both servers are running
 - Use https for REMOTE_SERVER_URL if possible
 - Check your firewall settings on remote server
+- Set the same AUTH_TOKEN on both sides for secure connections
+- SSL certificates (CERT / PRIVATE_KEY) are only needed if you run https directly
+- When using self-signed certificates, set REJECT_UNAUTHORIZED=false to avoid connection errors